ajLapid718/YahooFantasyBasketballScript/README.md

   - Side note: to install a particular version of this gem, the command would be `gem install highline -v 1.7.8` or `gem install highline -v '~> 1.7.8'`
   - By the way, you can type in `gem list` into the command line and you'll see all the gems you have plus their versions

 Let's do a quick recap.
 First, you'll need to download Ruby onto your computer.
-This will give you the ability to interact with the programming language and the scripts.
+This will give you the ability to interact with the programming language and the files.
 Your computer needs to be able to know what language you're talking to it with!

 Second, you'll need to install the Watir gem with your command line.
 Ruby has some gems and libraries loaded up already, but the default setup does not include some gems or libraries.
 This is the reason why we need to install Watir individually.
 This is also the same reason why we need to install Highline individually.